Editor’s Note: Changes made on December 14, 2017

 - Change the name on your utilities and other bills: If you remain in the family home but the bills are not in your name, you will need to change the name on your utilities.
 Before changing the name on your utilities, you should find out your credit score and how this will impact your ability to change the name on your utilities.
 Some companies may require a deposit which may not have been required if your spouse had a higher credit score.

 - Who gets custody of the family pet?
-Much to the dismay of animal rights activists and pet lovers, pets are considered property and are treated as such during divorce.
+Pets are considered property and are treated as such during divorce.
 Therefore, who gets the family pet may have already been set out in a premarital agreement.
 If you do not have a prenuptial agreement then it will be up to the court to determine pet ownership.
 Consider the following questions with your attorney to build your case for pet ownership.

 - Did you own the pet before the marriage?
 If so, then the court will likely decide to give the pet to you